 Detoxifying and anti-inflammatory, the stinging nettle really is a superfood!

 I also think that it’s a great idea to add more variety to our meals by including less common vegetables such as stinging nettles.

-We love to drink nettle tea, eat stinging nettles just like spinach, made into a pesto, or in spaetzle!
+We love to drink nettle tea, and eat stinging nettles just like spinach, made into a pesto, or in spaetzle!

 What are Spaetzle?

 Spaetzle (or more correctly spelled: “Spätzle”) are German tiny little dumplings.
 They are made from flour.

 While the most common spaetzle recipe is serving them with caramelized onions and cheese, there are so many different ways to prepare and serve them.

 In previous times, people would spread their spaetzle dough on a wooden cutting board.
 They would then “shave” long skinny strips of that dough into boiling water.